The DeanBeat: A Big Bang week for the metaverse

 By building the Omniverse for real-time interaction, Nvidia made it better for game designers.
 Gamers zip through worlds at speeds ranging from 30 frames per second to 120 frames per second or more.
 With Nvidia’s RTX cards, they can now do that with highly realistic 3D scenery that takes advantage of real-time ray tracing, or realistic lighting and shadows.
 And Kerris said that most what you see doesn’t have to be constantly refreshed on every user’s screen, making the real-time updating of the Omniverse more efficient.

 Tools like Unreal or Unity can plug into the Omniverse, thanks to USD.
-They can be used to create games, but once the ecosystem becomes mature, they can also absorb assets created by other industries.
+They can create games, but once the ecosystem becomes mature, they can also absorb assets from other industries.
 Games commonly include realistic replicas of cities.
-Rockstar Games built replicas of New York and Los Angeles for its games.
+Rockstar Games built copies of New York and Los Angeles for its games.
 Ubisoft has built places such as Bolivia, Idaho, and Paris for its games.
 Imagine if they built highly realistic replicas and then traded them with each other.
 The process of creating games could be more efficient, and the idea of building a true metaverse, like the entire U.S., wouldn’t seem so crazy.
 The Omniverse could make it possible.

 Some game companies are thinking about this.
-One of the studios playing with Omniverse is Embark Studios, founded by Patrick Soderlund, former head of studios for Electronic Arts.
-Embark is backed by Nexon, one of the world’s biggest makers of online games.
+One of the studios playing with Omniverse is Embark Studios.
+It’s founder is Patrick Soderlund, the former head of studios for Electronic Arts.
+Embark has backing from Nexon, one of the world’s biggest makers of online games.
 And since the tools for Omniverse will eventually be simplified, users themselves might one day be able to contribute their designs to the Omniverse.

 Huang thinks that game designers will eventually feel more comfortable designing their worlds while inside the Omniverse, using VR headsets or other tools.